lucianoayres/taco/README.md

 taco -output=my-taco.txt /path/to/dir1 /path/to/dir2
 ```

-This command recursively concatenates all text files from `/path/to/dir1` and `/path/to/dir2` into `my-taco.txt`.

 ### Exclude Specific Files or Directories

-While Taco automatically skips hidden and binary files, if you want to exclude specific files or directories, you can reorganize your folders or temporarily rename files.
-Future versions may include flags for exclusion.
+Currently, to exclude specific files or directories, you can reorganize your folders or temporarily rename files.
+Future versions may include exclusion flags.

 ## Limitations ⚠️

--   **Binary Files Excluded**: Binary files (like images, videos, executables) are automatically excluded to prevent unexpected results.
+-   **Binary Files Excluded**: Binary files are automatically excluded.
--   **Hidden Files Skipped**: Files and directories starting with a dot `.` are considered hidden and are skipped.
+-   **Hidden Files Skipped**: Files and directories starting with a dot `.` are skipped.
--   **No Exclusion Flags**: Currently, there are no flags to exclude specific files or directories from processing.
+-   **No Exclusion Flags**: Currently, no flags to exclude specific files or directories.

 ## Roadmap 🗺️